01 of 22

 Room design by: Kimball Starr Interior DesignContinue to 13 of 22 below.

 It's easy being green when it's a warm shade of olive, and it's combined with fun colors like red, orange and brown.
 This warm palette is comfy, cozy and very family friendly.

 Interior design by: Jennifer Harris InteriorsContinue to 14 of 22 below.

 14 of 22

 Pale sage is a beautiful backdrop for warm antiques and classic English Country furnishings.
-With the wall color being so pale, it reads as a neutral and blends well with the other tones in the room.
-The black fireplace insert and convex mirror accent the space and provide a grounding effect.
+With the wall color being so pale, it reads like a neutral and blends well with the other tones in the room.
+The black fireplace inserts and convex mirror accent space and provides a grounding effect.

 Interior design by: Lisette Voute DesignsContinue to 15 of 22 below.